90TechSAS/docker-guard-probe/README.md

 Edit the file ```config.yaml``` at your own sweet will (see: "How to configure").
 Type these commands to build a container with the probe inside and run it!
-Note that: when you are is the directory ```docker-guard-probe/docker``` and execute build.sh, this script will copy the parent directory in the current directory (```cp -r .. dgp```).
-The goal to doing this, is to copy your docker-guard-probe clone in the Docker container.
+Note that: when you are is the directory ```docker-guard-probe/docker``` and execute build.sh, this script will copy docker-guard-probe sources and config from the parent directory to the current directory.

 ```bash
 cd docker-guard-probe/docker